metaclass-nl/tutorial-api-platform/README.md

 Its value is the start of the day (UTC) one week ago.
 Then it delegates the building and execution of the query to the decorated DataProvider.

+If this default would not have been required, it would have been better to make a ResultExtensions that implements ApiPlatform\Core\Bridge\Doctrine\Orm\Extension\ContextAwareQueryResultCollectionExtensionInterface.
+But in this case the default must be added to the context before the built-in extensions are called.
+A ResultExtensions is the last one to be called by the DataProvider so the ResultExension could not have added the default before the built-in extensions are called.

-It calculates $afterTime from the filter values mentioned above, then loops through the resulting Hours and calculates
+The rest of ::getCollection calculates $afterTime from the filter values mentioned above, then loops through the resulting Hours and calculates
 $dayIndex as the number of whole days the Hours started since $afterTime.
 If a DayTotalsPerEmployee not yet exists for this $dayIndex and the $employee of the Hours, it creates it.
 The Hours are added to the $hours of the DayTotalsPerEmployee.